3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 ![sticky_notes_sample_output1_abg](https://user-images.githubusercontent.com/86870826/134674519-d88f0cee-ee9d-41e0-85a2-2d2e103ce0f5.png)

-3. Or, if you want to use markdown codes inside the sticky notes, you should add a blank line *before and after the open tag*:
+2. Or, if you want to use markdown syntax inside the sticky notes, you should add a blank line *before and after the open tag*:

 **Code Sample:**
 ```